VazkiiMods/Patchouli/docs/patchouli-basics/page-types.md

 * **multiblock_id** (String)

 For modders only.
 The ID of the multiblock you want to display.
-See [API Usage](https://github.com/Vazkii/Patchouli/wiki/API-Usage) for how to create and register Multiblocks in code.
+See [this page](/docs/patchouli-basics/multiblocks) for how to create and register Multiblocks in code.

 _Note: Either this or "multiblock" need to be set for this page type to work._

 * **multiblock** (Object)

 The multiblock object to display.
-See [Using Multiblocks](https://github.com/Vazkii/Patchouli/wiki/Using-Multiblocks) for how to create this object.
+See [Using Multiblocks](/docs/patchouli-basics/multiblocks) for how to create this object.

 _Note: Either this or "multiblock_id" need to be set for this page type to work._